The Opening ceremony of Tomsk Technological Institute.

 The first professors of the Institute.

-Tomsk Technological Institute (TTI) ensured education and training of highly qualified engineers, which strengthened the industry and economy in Siberia, the Far East and CIS countries (Kazakhstan, Uzbekistan, Kirghizia, etc.).
-TTI established outstanding schools in the field of chemistry, mechanical engineering and material science, physics and mathematics, electrical and power engineering, mining and geology, building and architecture.
+Tomsk Technological Institute (TTI) ensured education and training of highly qualified engineers, which strengthened the industry and economy in Siberia, the Far East and the CIS countries (Kazakhstan, Uzbekistan, Kirghizia, and etc.).
+TTI established remarkable schools in the field of chemistry, mechanical engineering and materials science, physics and mathematics, electrical and power engineering, mining and geology, and building and architecture.

 Researchers and graduates of mining and geological school of academicians V.A.
 Obruchev and M.A.
-Usov played a key role in the development of petroleum, coal and metallurgical industry in the eastern part of the country.
-Over 350 out of 14 thousand graduates of Siberian mining and geological school discovered mineral fields, over 50 of them became laureates of Lenin and Governmental Awards, 15 were given the title of academicians and member-correspondents of the USSR Academy of Science (Russian Academy of Sciences), over 50 were awarded a doctoral degree and 800 became candidates of sciences.
-Researchers and graduates of the institute were actively participating in design, construction and launch of main industrial enterprises in the Ural, Far East and Siberia (Kuznetsk Metallurgical Plant, sites in Novosibirsk, mines and pits in Kuzbass).
+Usov played a key role in the development of petroleum, coal and metallurgical industries in the eastern part of the country.
+Over 350 out of 14 thousand graduates of Siberian mining and geological school discovered mineral fields.
+Over 50 of them became laureates of Lenin and Governmental Awards, 15 were given the title of academicians and member-correspondents of the USSR Academy of Science (Russian Academy of Sciences), over 50 were awarded a doctoral degree and 800 became candidates of sciences (PhD).
+Researchers and graduates of the institute were actively participating in design, construction and launch of main industrial enterprises in the Ural, the Far East and Siberia (Kuznetsk Metallurgical Plant, sites in Novosibirsk, mines in Kuzbass area).

 In 1925 by the decree of Siberian Revolutionary Committee TTI changed its name into Siberian Technological Institute, and in 1934 it was reorganised into Tomsk Industrial Institute.

-An important step in the development of the university as research and educational, methodical and engineering centre was connected with the name of Professor A.A.
+An important step in the development of the University as research and educational, methodical and engineering center was connected with the name of Professor A.A.
 Vorobiev.
 In 1944 Rector Vorobiev made it possible to award the status of polytechnic institute.
-New research fields meeting the demands of that time were developed at Tomsk Polytechnic Institute (TPI): radio engineering, electronics and automation, nuclear power engineering, cybernetics and computer engineering, high voltage engineering, engineering and technology of directional drilling, molecular physics, plasma physics and chemistry, etc.
+New research fields began to develop at Tomsk Polytechnic Institute (TPI): radio engineering, electronics and automation, nuclear power engineering, cybernetics and computer engineering, high voltage engineering, engineering and technology of directional drilling, molecular physics, plasma physics and chemistry, and etc.

-In 1960s a unique research infrastructure was developed at the Institute to foster these research fields: 4 research institutes (Institute of Nuclear Physics, High Voltage Institute, Institute of Automation and Electrical Engineering, Institute of Non-Destructive Testing), the largest in the USSR synchrotron «Sirious» (1,5 GeV), and the only educational and research reactor beyond the Urals.
+In 1960s the Institute continued enhancement of its research infrastructure.
+TPI founded 4 research institutes (Institute of Nuclear Physics, High Voltage Institute, Institute of Automation and Electrical Engineering, Institute of Non-Destructive Testing), launched the largest in the USSR synchrotron «Sirious» (1,5 GeV), and the only educational and research reactor beyond the Urals.
 At the same time TPI was contributing a lot to space exploration studies.
 TPI researchers were involved in the creation of electron defectoscope applied for monitoring of special articles of rocket technology.